-- Short-term peaks in success is not a true indicator of long-term growth.
+- Longevity: Short-term peaks in success are not a true indicator of long-term growth.
 Understanding the local mobility culture, building partnerships, and reducing operational inefficiencies will support service longevity.

-- When it comes to data, sharing is caring!
-Usage data helps cities be more proactive in developing favourable regulations, while also providing quantitative evidence on the impact of scooter sharing and other forms of micromobility.
+- Data: When it comes to data, sharing is caring!
+Usage data helps cities be more proactive in developing favorable regulations, while also providing quantitative evidence on the impact of scooter sharing and other forms of micromobility.

-- Leverage your operational experience and the insight you have on your users to develop value-driven features and extend your competitive advantage.
-Make sure to have a modular technology backbone so you have maximum flexibility in what features to develop.
+- Competition: Leverage your operational experience and the insight you have on your users to develop value-driven features and extend your competitive advantage.
+Make sure to have a modular technology backbone, so you have maximum flexibility in what features to develop.